BulloRosso/isoplant/README.md

 This project contains the technical artifacts and "how to"s for a simple isometric plant view canvas and editor.

 Try this project as [LIVE DEMO on stackblitz](https://stackblitz.com/github/bullorosso/isoplant)!
+Zooming does not work there for some reasons I did not research in depth...

 There are three UI components: